-a good reason has been the lack of available content, but with Netflix and Amazon now offering 4K streaming, and BT Sport Ultra HD now broadcasting in the UK (making it the country's first live Ultra HD 4K channel), that excuse is rapidly slipping.
+Until now, a good reason has been the lack of available content, but with Netflix and Amazon now offering 4K streaming, and BT, Sky and Virgin all you can get on their platforms, that excuse is rapidly slipping.

 How to watch Ultra HD